-Images form an important part of most visual presentations, with today's digital technology it is easy to take your own photos and quickly place them into a presentation document.
+Images form an important part of most visual presentations, with today’s digital technology it is easy to take your own photos or use some of the clipart readily available and quickly place them into a presentation document.
 However, there comes a time when we need images that are of a professional quality or images of people and locations that would cost too much time and money to justify taking ourselves.

 There is an abundance of online resources we can turn to, to find that perfect image for our presentation, and a good or bad image can make or break your presentation.
 You really don’t want to be walking into that important business meeting with a PowerPoint presentation full of snapshots hastily taken on your mobile phone.